Kezzryn/Advent-of-Code/2022/README.md

 Day 19 - Not Enough Minerals
 - Optimization of robot tasks.
 - Depth first search.
 RoboState does the heavy lifting of advancing time and holding the current state of the factory.
 RoboBlueprint serves as the primary container for each blueprint string.
-- A key learning item was the formula ( x + (y-1)/y ) to find the celing in integer division.
+- A key learning item was the formula ( x + (y-1)/y ) to find the ceiling in integer division.

 Day 20 - Grove Positioning System
 - Circular double linked list manipulation.